(Originally posted in 2022; updated September 25, 2023)

 Unfortunately, Eisenhower’s defense of reading was less than full-throated.
 Ultimately, his State Dept. folded to McCarthy’s men.

 “Only reckless men, under these conditions, could choose to take steps offensive to McCarthy since the President and the Secretary [of State John Foster Dulles] have rarely backed up their subordinates whom McCarthy has singled out for attack.”

 But America’s librarians were not about to be silenced.
 Despite the stale caricature of an old lady in a bun shushing the patrons, many librarians spoke out, daringly, given the nation’s fearful mood and threats to their jobs.
-Responding to this mounting pressure, the American Library Association (ALA), in concert with the American Association of Publishers, issued in June 1953 a “Freedom to Read” statement –since revised several times—that begins, “The freedom to read is essential to our democracy.
+Responding to this mounting pressure, the American Library Association (ALA), in concert with the American Association of Publishers, issued on June 25, 1953 a “Freedom to Read” statement –since revised several times—that begins, “The freedom to read is essential to our democracy.
 It is continuously under attack.”

 Unfortunately, the ALA was right then—and now.
 Ike’s “book burners” are back—or perhaps it is more accurate to say they never left.
 Across America, a concerted effort to purge school and public libraries of “offensive” literature has found new vigor and a louder voice.
 There is a long history of attempts to rid libraries of books considered objectionable—it is the reason the ALA launched its annual Banned Books Week forty years ago to highlight local challenges to books.
 But these perennial community-level attempts to challenge books deemed “subversive” or “indecent” have reached a new level of intensity.